spine-tools/Spine-Toolbox/README.md

         pip install -r dev-requirements.txt

 You can now launch Spine Toolbox by running `spinetoolbox` when the environment is active.

-To update, just pull or copy the latest changes from the repository and run
+**To upgrade**, pull or copy the latest changes from the repository and run

-    pip install --upgrade -r requirements.txt [-r dev-requirements.txt]
+    pip install --upgrade -r requirements.txt

+**NOTE:** Even though `spinedb_api`, `spine_engine`, and `spine_items` are listed in spinetoolbox's `requirements.txt`,
+the command above may not always upgrade these packages.
+This is because we do not bump the version number on every commit.
+Before writing a bug report, **please make sure you are using the latest commit of these three packages by doing the following:**

+To upgrade `spinedb_api`, run

+    pip uninstall -y spinedb-api && pip install --upgrade git+https://github.com/Spine-project/Spine-Database-API.git

+To upgrade `spine_engine`, run

+    pip uninstall -y spine-engine && pip install --upgrade git+https://github.com/Spine-project/spine-engine.git#egg=spine_engine

+To upgrade `spine_items`, run

+    pip uninstall -y spine-items && pip install --upgrade git+https://github.com/Spine-project/spine-items.git#egg=spine_items

+Or you can use the provided script `/bin/upgrade_spine_reqs.bat` (Windows) or `/bin/upgrade_spine_reqs.py` (Other OS's) files to upgrade all three at once.

 ### Uninstalling a previous installation in a conda environment